witnet/documentation/docs/try/next-steps.md

 witnet node reputation
 ```

-The `reputation` command will print your node's current reputation score.

 !!! tip "Reputation is tricky"
     Despite its name, the *reputation* metric that exists in the Witnet protocol is not as vital as reputation is in real life.